Germaine Bazzle: Background

 Bazzle was born in New Orleans in 1932 and is from the Seventh Ward.
 She grew up in a musical family and began playing the piano by ear at a young age.
 Her formal musical education began at the age of twelve at the Xavier Junior School of Music.
 Her musical influences include Sarah Vaughan, Ella Fitzgerald, and Billy Eckstein.

 Career

 After graduating from the Xavier University of Louisiana Bazzle worked as a teacher, including as choir and music appreciation at Xavier Prep.
 She retired from teaching in 2008.

 Since graduating from university Bazzle has been a performing musician.
 She has collaborated and performed with Red Tyler, Peter "Chuck" Badie, Victor Goines, George French, Ellis Marsalis, Emile Vinnette, Larry Siebert, and David Torkanowsky, along with their band Germaine Bazzle & Friends.
 She sang regularly with the Saint Louis Catholic Choir and The New World Ensemble.
 She has performed in New Orleans night clubs for over twenty years.

 Bazzle is a supporter and faculty member of the Louis Armstrong Jazz Camp.

 Discography

-Between 1985–1997 she participated in ten recording sessions as a vocalist and backing vocalist.
+Between 1985 and 1997 she participated in ten recording sessions as a vocalist and backing vocalist.